Why Humour in the Workplace is Important

 Read on to learn some of the reasons why humour is important in the workplace and some tips on how to use humour constructively at work while avoiding some common pitfalls.

 Telling jokes comes naturally to some people, while for others using humour in the workplace may be a more daunting prospect.
 Regardless of which camp you fall in, there are several compelling reasons why judicious use of humour can help your workplace become happier and more productive.
 Here are four benefits of humour at work.

 1. Humour helps morale

-As you’d expect, a workplace which feels fun and friendly to be in is one that will encourage happy employees.
+Employee morale is a big topic for leaders, but at the end of the day how happy employees are when they’re at work plays a big part.
+As you’d expect, a workplace that feels fun and friendly to be in is one that will encourage happy employees.
 Morale is directly linked with motivation, so it’s in every manager’s interests to encourage high morale.
 If a little levity smooths that path, all the better!

 2. Humour helps your health

 It’s often said that ‘laughter is the best medicine’, and it is certainly true that laughing has been linked with both short and long term health benefits.